 - PJ O'Rourke noticed while visiting Somalia in the early 90s that everyone was wearing bell-bottoms - a natural consequence of first-world residents donating their out-of-style clothes to aid groups.

 - This can also apply to cases of foreigners speaking English.
 In some countries that have been cut off from most of the rest of the modern world for decades - specifically, former totalitarian states or countries just making the transition to democracy - people learn American English by practicing from American grammar books; problem is, often these textbooks are enormously outdated, containing idioms and slang from, say, the '50s.
 Americans in foreign lands in recent years have sometimes reported natives striking up conversations with them and mentioning that something is "peachy keen" and the like.
 In Yangon, Myanmar (possibly better known as Rangoon, Burma), if you eavesdrop on enough people out on the streets in the early evening, you'll hear them talking in just this fashion.
 One reporter also noted that the Burmese have recently been exposed to American classic rock, and enjoy discussing lyrics that are pretty obtuse even for native English speakers: "What does it mean when they say, 'We are all just prisoners of our own device'?"

-- 20th Century Castles - a real estate company specialising in decomissioned Cold War-era bunkers and missile silos.
+- 20th Century Castles - a real estate company specializing in decommissioned Cold War-era bunkers and missile silos.